-Exact Method.
-This expensive method corresponds to recomputing the histogram from scratch whenever any update happens to the data distribution.
+- 1. Exact Method.
+This expensive method corresponds to recomputing the histogram from scratch whenever any update happens to the data distribution. - 2.
 Probabilistic Counting Method.
-This is the method we introduced in Sections 4 and 5.
+This is the method we introduced in Sections 4 and 5. - 3.
 Static Method.
-At initial time $t_0$ , we compute the exact histogram $H_0$ for the base data distribution.
-From then on, the content (the coefficients) of $H_0$ no longer changes.
+At initial time t_0 , we compute the exact histogram H_0 for the base data distribution.
+From then on, the content (the coefficients) of H_0 no longer changes.
 We only change the values of those coefficients to make them up to date.

 At any given time, the histogram maintained using the exact method contains exactly the set of most significant coefficients for the data distribution at that time.
 Thus, this method usually provides the best accuracy in selectivity estimations.
+(As mentioned in Section 3.1, our techniques apply equally well to hybrid coefficient thresholding methods, but for simplicity we will focus our discussion on the simple thresholding policy of choosing the largest coefficients in absolute value.)

-The static method is similar to the method proposed in [LKC99], except that we start with the "right" set of coefficients, chosen in a way corresponding to the distribution of the base data.
-Its implementation is very simple: After building the initial histogram $H_0$ based upon the base data distribution at time $t_0$ , in the event of any frequency change for value i, we just need to update the relevant coefficient values for the coefficients that are in $path(i) \cap H_0$ according to (6).
-For the multidimensional case, when the frequency changes at $(i_1, i_2, \ldots, i_d)$ , we use (9) to update the coefficient values for the coefficients that are in $(path(i_1) \times path(i_2) \times \cdots \times path(i_d)) \cap H_0$ .
+The static method is similar to that proposed in [LKC99], except that we start with the "right" set of coefficients, chosen in a way corresponding to the distribution of the base data.
+Its implementation is very simple: After building the initial histogram H_0 based upon the base data distribution at time t_0 , in the event of any frequency change for value i, we just need to update the relevant coefficient values for the coefficients that are in $path(i) \cap H_0$ according to (6).
+For the multidimensional case, when the frequency changes at (i_1, i_2, \ldots, i_d) , we use (9) to update the coefficient values for the coefficients that are in $H_0 \cap (path(i_1) \times path(i_2) \times \ldots \times path(i_d))$.

-6.2 Error Measures
+6.2.
+Error Measures